-Notes to Consolidated Statements of Financial Condition December 31, 2019 and 2018 respectively.
+Deposits Paid on Securities Borrowed and Deposits Received on Securities Loaned are reported as collateral financings and are recorded at the amount of cash collateral advanced or received, respectively.
 Securities borrowed transactions require the Company to deposit cash, letters of credit or other collateral with the lender.
 With respect to securities loaned, the Company receives collateral in the form of cash in an amount in excess of the market value of securities loaned.
 The Company monitors the market value of securities borrowed and loaned on a daily basis.
 Additional collateral is obtained or returned as necessary.
 Securities borrowed or securities loaned transactions with the same counterparty are reported on a gross basis on the Consolidated Statements of Financial Condition.